Dog and Cat Licenses

 Pet Waste

-water.
-Animal waste contains a high concentration of nutrients
+the ocean and drinking water.
+Animal waste contains a high

 What you can do

-properly dispose of the waste by picking it up, wrapping it and either
+must properly dispose of the waste by picking it up, wrapping it and

-placing it in the trash or flushing it unwrapped down the toilet.
+either placing it in the trash or flushing it unwrapped down the

-At a minimum, your community must require that pet owners or their keepers
+laws.
+At a minimum, your community must require that pet owners or

-immediately and properly dispose of their pet’s solid waste deposited
+their keepers immediately and properly dispose of their pet’s solid

 Make sure you know what your municipality requires – and follow